 Using this simple chart, it makes it easier to view where my profits are coming from.
 As a marketing manager, it makes my work easier to target customers based on different metrics e.g Profit for this case.

 For instance, from this analysis.
 My data tells me, of the total profit generated in the year 2015, 64.88% and 22.00% came from customers acquired in the year 2012 and 2013 respectively.
 With such understanding of my business based on the data collected, decision making becomes easier.
-I can decide who to target with an advert and what should be in the context.
+I can decide who to target with an advert and what should be in the message.
 It also helps me respond to business challenges revealed by the data.
 For example in this case.
 There is a huge problem with customers acquired recently, and therefore this could prompt me to dig dipper on this customer segment.